eaasglobal/docs/genesis/Investors interested.md

 </style>

 -->
-They invested in EAAS not only because they believe in the project and our business model.
+They invested in eaas.global not only because they believe in the project and our business model.
 Our long-term cooperation was key as we successfully completed many international projects before.